ably/ably-asset-tracking-js/README.md

 ## Installation

-To use ably asset tracking in your app, install it as a dependency:
+To use Ably Asset Tracking in your app, install it as a dependency:
 ```bash
 # If you are using NPM:
 npm install @ably/asset-tracking